MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/qr-code-tracking-unity.md

 To import the package:

 1. [Download](https://www.microsoft.com/download/details.aspx?id=102778) and run the Mixed Reality Feature Tool.
-1. Install the Mixed Reality OpenXR Plugin as indicated below:
+1. Install the Mixed Reality OpenXR Plugin as indicated:
   ![Install Mixed Reality OpenXR Plugin](images/Mixed-Reality-Feature-Tool-Mixed-Reality-OpenXR-Plugin-Feature.png)

 The Mixed Reality Feature Tool also simplifies package management and can be used to find, update, and add the Mixed Reality features your app requires.
 See [Welcome to the Mixed Reality Feature Tool](./mixed-reality-openxr-plugin.md) for detailed instructions on how to use the tool.